nandabritto/Search_your_brand/README.md

 <img src="images/readme_images/deployment/twitter_api/twitterapi_new.png">

-5. Choose you app name and create.
+5. Choose your app name and create.
 After this, you will have access to all keys.
 Copy and paste in a .env file on gitpod.

 </details>